-(NewsUSA) - Sponsored News - If investors have learned anything from Wall Street in recent years, it's how finicky the market can be.
-While there is no "sure thing" when it comes to investing, analysts agree that biotech companies remain a solid opportunity.
+(NewsUSA) - Sponsored News - If Wall Street has taught investors anything in recent years, it's how finicky the market can be.
+While there is never a "sure thing" when it comes to investing, analysts agree that biotech companies are still a solid opportunity.

 (BPT) - Creating efficient work environments is a common goal among executives and office professionals alike.
 To keep everything running smoothly in the workplace, organization is essential.